 This is the Calm Before the Storm

-A Series of Paradigm Shifts, each arriving over the next two to three decades at increasingly closer intervals until they blend into the singularity, that mythical point in humanity’s future which has become our modern day apex prophesy, will cause repercussions which will blindside millions who weren’t prepared, along with billions who thought they were.
+A Series of Paradigm Shifts, each arriving over the next two to three decades, at increasingly closer intervals, until they blend into the singularity, that mythical point in humanity’s future which has become our modern day apex prophesy, at which point one final shift will place us into an incalculable reality, the repercussions of which will blindside billions who weren’t prepared, right along with the millions who thought they were.

 The second shift came about in 2009 when an anonymous genius (or group) known as Satoshi Nakamoto, and whose real identity has never been discovered — and never will be, as this actor is a direct threat to the elites, the money masters, those who maintain the slowly eroding status quo — released a whitepaper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System”.

-By 2011, less than two years after the idea of bitcoin was first spread across the Internet — that first paradigm shifting invention, that first unstoppable, global, infinitely networked information transmission utility that would forever allow the free and unlimited exchange of ideas — it enabled two individual men to each defy the world’s most powerful government and fly in the face of those aforementioned elites, moving massive amounts of money across borders in exchange for contraband.
-Six years later, after so many massive spikes in bitcoin’s value, one of these men offered his biting thanks.
+By 2011, less than two years after the idea of Bitcoin was first spread across the Internet — that first paradigm shifting invention, that unstoppable, global, infinitely networked information transmission utility that would forever allow the free and unlimited exchange of ideas — it enabled two individual men to each defy the world’s most powerful government and fly in the face of those aforementioned elites, moving massive amounts of money across borders in exchange for contraband.
+Six years later, after so many massive spikes in Bitcoin’s value, one of these men offered his biting thanks:

-Indeed, the word “uncensorable” doesn’t even officially exist in 2017.
+Indeed, this word doesn’t even officially exist in 2017.

 The Age of Uncensorability and Incorruptibility

 The blockchain is a cryptographically secure ledger of transactions verified by every computer on the network.
-An immutable, massive record of transactions which enables anything that can be digitized to become absolutely verified, and no one, no matter how rich or powerful, can alter or delete that verification.
-Its original purpose was to be the mechanism that prevents spending the same bitcoin multiple times, the very concept that makes digital cash possible.
+An immutable, massive record of transactions which enables anything that can be digitized to become absolutely verified, and no one, no matter how rich or powerful, can alter or delete that verification from the ledger, the blockchain, which is serving its original purpose every day as the mechanism that prevents spending the same Bitcoin multiple times: the very concept that makes digital cash possible — and incorruptible.